Daniel-Getnet/Long-jump-ML-model/README.md

 ## Conclusion<br>

-The findings offer valuable insights into the relationship between biomechanical factors and long jump performance.
-The study provides practical applications for athletes and coaches seeking data-driven approaches to optimize performance.
+The finding of this study offer valuable insights into to what extent biomechanical features pridict long jump performance. moreover, The study provides practical applications for athletes and coaches seeking data-driven approaches to optimize long jump performance performance.